 As we see, 2010-2019 decade was tough for energy: an independent ECO tracker at start of 2010 was at 55: it had ended 2019 at 34, so was down.
 An independent global NEX tracker in 2010 was at 16: it had ended 2019 at 14, down.
-Yet things were often even tougher for fossil fuels - than for clean energy.
-After a wonderful 2020 for the clean theme, if too fell back.
+Yet things were oft tougher for fossil fuels - than for clean energy.
+After a wonderful 2020 for the clean theme, if fell back '21-'23.

-Notably, clean energy had done 'the best' in 2020.
-ECO, the clean new energy innovation NEX, and solar alone were then most positive of themes.
-These clean themes were especially relatively strong - versus fossils!
+Notably, clean energy had done 'the best' 2020.
+ECO, clean new energy innovation NEX, and solar alone were most positive of themes.
+Clean themes were especially relatively strong - versus fossils!
 Even vs. all major Indexes too.
-That was a tale of 2 cities, Past 10 Years instead showed often Big, Big, Big Declines in Dirty energy - vs Clean that was Up varied degrees.
-Even with of course 2021-2023 reversal in clean.
+That was a tale of 2 cities, Past 10 Years instead showed often Big, Big, Big Declines in Dirty energy - vs Clean Up by varying degrees.
+Since then of course, 2021-2023 reversal in clean.
 Small gains in oil & gas - while clean plummeted.
-Anyway those gains still here in clean could all evaporate tomorrow!
-As time rolls on, good or tough times at Indexes may tell a new story.
+Anyway as time rolls on, good or tough times may tell a new story.
 How a theme is defined is especially cogent.
-Seen next, just how a theme like the NEX captures global clean new energy is key.
+Seen next, how a theme like NEX captures global clean new energy is key.
 How a theme's defined is no backroom matter; it's very consequential.